stanidesis/prosheets/README.md

 - Project, Milestone, and Task Tracking
 - Two-way Google Calendar synchronization
   - View, edit, and complete your tasks from GCal (no plugin or browser extension required)
-- (new in V1.1) Track the time you spend on each task with the new time tracking feature
+- (new in V1.1) Track the time you spend on each task with simple start/stop functionality (optional prorate setting included!)

 ## What's In This Repo